sugarflylen/read.mp3-heh/README.md

 - copycats
 - toxic people
 ! insulting/bullying my friends results in an immediate block + removal from friends.

 ! if you want to insult me.

-! if you're under the age of 12 (I don't like talking to kids.)
+! if you're under the age of 12 (I don't like talking to kids, sorry not sorry.)

 ! if you make inappropriate jokes.
 (Catastrophical events and worse.)

 ✩ ｡:*: »───── ⋆♡⋆ ─────« :*: ｡✩